 Rights & Permissions

-I wrote an article for one of the Johns Hopkins journals a few years ago.
-Do I need JHUP's permission to print this article in my upcoming book?
+I wrote an article for a Hopkins Press journal a few years ago.
+Do I need permission to print this article in my upcoming book?

 No. You have our permission to publish the article in any book that is solely your own work.
 Please see your publishing agreement.
 If you are editing a book that contains your article but has others' work, too, please consult our Permissions Department.

-My colleague is editing a collection of essays, and she wishes to reprint one of my articles.
-I would love to see it in print again.
+My colleague is editing a collection of essays, and they wish to reprint one of my articles.
 What do we do?

-She should contact our Permissions Department and mention that she has your approval.
+Contact our Permissions Department and mention that they have your approval.

 Given that I'm contributing to a scholarly journal, is it safe to assume that any work I cite or artwork included in my essay is my right to use under the fair use act?

 No, while the distinction between fair use and infringement is not always clear, it is safe to assume that if you are using a substantial amount (in proportion) of a small work (poem, letter), you must obtain permission from the copyright owner to include the work in your essay.
 Please consult with the editor if you need clarification; there are no hard and fast formulas.